Top Ten Job Seeking Tips

 - If you build it, they can come.
 (Instead of simply posting your resume on a Web site, take it one step further and design a physical portfolio, or Web site or online portfolio.
 This makes you stand out more than other candidates very quickly if it is done professionally).

 - Always have more than one person read and edit your resume and cover letter!

-- Always follow-up with phone calls and emails in a professional manner that effectively communicates your interest in a position without being too demanding.
+- Always follow-up with professional phone calls and emails that effectively communicate your interest in a position without being too demanding.

 - Always be patient, the hiring managers are busy and will normally always get back to you.

 - If you are not getting a good response from your resume, likely something is wrong and you may wish to consult a job coach or mentor.

 - Informational meetings can and do lead to job offers.

 - Don’t be afraid to ask for advice for what you want.